 The idea of Phab was born during a National Association of Youth Clubs holiday conference held in 1957 at Avon Tyrrell outdoor activity centre in the New Forest.
 The conference involved young people aged between 15 and 18 and included a lone, severely disabled young man called Terry Rolfe who simply asked for “opportunity, not pity for disabled people” and that those who were disabled should be given a chance to share in a programme of exciting activities on equal terms with non-disabled people.
-This heartfelt request led to the foundation of Phab, first as part of the National Association of Youth Clubs and, from 1974, as an independent charity with Lord Snowdon as our Patron.
+This heartfelt request led to the foundation of Phab, first as part of the National Association of Youth Clubs and, from 1974, as an independent charity with the late Lord Snowdon as our Patron.

 From those early days, Phab benefited enormously from the active help and support of the late Lord Morris of Manchester, at the time Alf Morris MP for Manchester Wythenshawe (from 1964 to 1997) whose work led to the first disability rights legislation, 1970’s Chronically Sick and Disabled Persons Act, and who became the UK's first minister for the disabled in 1974.

 During the 1960’s “Fun and Happiness Weekends” involved both people with and without disabilities having great fun, learning and growing together, whilst at the same time Phab Clubs were starting to develop across the country, set up by local communities and volunteers.

 Today Phab continues that founding ethos of bringing together people of all abilities on equal terms to make more of life together - breaking down community barriers, reducing social isolation, and creating opportunities for disabled people to enjoy the same activities and challenges as non-disabled people, side by side: